planeworld/pwng-client/README.md

 Based on my positive experiences with my other project [BattleSub](https://github.com/bfeldpw/battlesub) with [Magnum](https://github.com/mosra/magnum) and [EnTT](https://github.com/skypjack/entt) I decided to restart my favorite project [Planeworld](https://github.com/planeworld/planeworld) by consequently using a client server mechanic, an ECS (EnTT) and a graphics (and much more) middleware (Magnum Graphics).

+This will mainly be populated with information that is client specific.
+All information concerning the simulation, the application protocol, and the project itself can be found in the [pwng-server](https://github.com/planeworld/pwng-server) repository!

 ![Very early galaxy representation](screenshots/Screenshot_20210407_201720.png?raw=true)